maryamalmaian/maryamalmaian/README.md

 ---

 ## About Me
 I am a researcher and modeler specializing in **high-performance buildings, urban energy modeling, and AI/ML for urban energy modeling**.
-My work focuses on developing data-driven frameworks to:

-- Automate generation of UBEM inputs (URBANopt/HPXML)
-- Predict missing building attributes using machine learning
-- Evaluate **district energy systems** and **grid reliability** under future scenarios
-- Advance adaptive thermal comfort models for **extreme desert climates (Kuwait)**

 My goal is to merge **computational data analytics, machine learning, and architecture** to support resilient urban energy systems.
 ---

 ## Current